 Learners who are not planning to complete the full Sun West program, including labs and steam time, may choose to take only the online theory courses.
 The theory courses can be used toward certification, but the learner will have to arrange to fulfill the practical requirements for certification elsewhere.
 Institutions such as Saskatchewan Polytechnic and Lakeland College offer 200-hour steam labs that fulfill the practical requirements.

-The lab component is comprised of three weekend boot camps held intermittently throughout each year.
+The lab component is comprised of six weekend boot camps held intermittently throughout each year.
 Learners may choose to attend these boot camps in either Outlook or Kindersley, depending on what suits them best.
 In these labs, learners will operate machines that simulate those in a real work place.
 They are mandatory and lab fees are included in DLC course fees.
 Exact lab dates TBD.

 Having successfully passed the four courses, and 80 hours of lab time, learners are required to complete an additional 120 hours of supervised steam lab time at Saskatchewan Polytechnic (Saskatoon campus).
 These steam time hours, which take place over a designated three-week period in July, must be completed in order to apply for certification.